About Jessica Kwerel, LPC, LCPC

 As a pet parent and animal lover, I deeply understand the powerful relationship between humans and the animals we love.
 My counseling approach is a combination of strength-based therapy, acceptance and commitment therapy, and attachment theory.
 I describe my counseling style as warm, practical, humorous, and down to earth.
 My pronouns are she/her.

 I’ve provided volunteer counseling for both Wendt Center for Loss and Healing and Whitman Walker, and have volunteered with both Capital Caring Hospice and House With A Heart Senior Pet Sanctuary.
-In addition to providing direct counseling to individuals, couples, families, and students in my private practice and in school settings, I’ve provided mental health support to local veterinary and animal caretaker teams, the Humane Rescue Alliance and for staff at the Smithsonian National Zoo.
+In addition to providing direct counseling to individuals, couples, families, and students in my private practice and in school settings, I’ve provided mental health support to local veterinary and animal caretaker teams, the Humane Rescue Alliance, and for staff at the Smithsonian National Zoo.

+In April of 2022, we adopted a senior hound named Daisy.
+In July of 2022, we brought home Oliver, a Finnish Lapphund.
+In February of 2023, we adopted Charlie, an English Springer Spaniel.
 Welcoming new dogs into our lives has helped me grieve and allowed me to experience a whole new chapter of love, joy, and adventure.
 I will never love another dog like I could love Buford.
-But my heart is full again, in a completely different way.
-Tilly, Buford, and Sam come with us on this new adventure.
+But I have learned how to love again, in a completely different way.
+Buford, Tilly, and Sam come with us on this new adventure and I dedicate my work as a pet loss counselor to them.

 Maine’s spectacular Acadia National Park with Tilly, Buford, and Sam - Summer 2017